Planning a Midwest Thanksgiving vacation? This is the guide for you!

 The Indiana Dunes Visitor Center is closed on Thanksgiving Day, but the park itself remains open.

-You can also attend an annual tree-lighting ceremony the Friday after Thanksgiving in Hammond, Indiana.
+You can also attend an annual tree-lighting ceremony on the Friday after Thanksgiving in Hammond, Indiana.

 6. Starved Rock and Matthiessen